 Physiotherapy is a rewarding healthcare profession which involves working with people to restore movement and function when someone has an injury, illness or other disability.
-Physiotherapists work with people of all ages and are involved in the management of people presenting with different health conditions, eg arthritis, stroke, heart disease, sports injuries.
+Physiotherapists work with people of all ages and are involved in the management of people presenting with different health conditions, eg. arthritis, stroke, heart disease and sports injuries.

 This course will equip you with the knowledge and skills required to practise as a registered physiotherapist in the private or public healthcare sector.